a1pro2003/a1pro_framework/keystroke_inj/README.md

 ## Keystroke Injection

-IP and PORT must be changed for both retrieve of the powershell script and revershell.
+IP and PORT must be changed for both retrieve of the PowerShell script and reverse shell.

 As many payloads could be saved, just ensure to either comment out (#) the imports or have one import importing the specific payload.